huss-osman/linux-fundamentals/04-networking/README.md

 This repository documents my hands-on learning of **Computer Networking** through practical troubleshooting and infrastructure concepts.

 Networking is the foundation of modern infrastructure.
-Nearly everything in DevOps — cloud platforms, containers, APIs, CI/CD pipelines, and distributed systems — relies on strong networking fundamentals.
+Nearly everything in DevOps including cloud platforms, containers, APIs, CI/CD pipelines, and distributed systems relies on strong networking fundamentals.

 The focus throughout this work is on understanding **how networking behaves internally**, not memorising definitions.